 Using Excel Countif Not Blank is very easy.
-Here we will see How to use COUNTIF Function to find how many cells are not blank in Excel sheet.
-Let’s understand the working of COUNTIF Function in Excel by some examples given below.
+Here we will see How to use COUNTIF Function to find how many cells are not blank in the sheet.
+Let’s understand the working of the COUNTIF Function in Excel through some examples below.

 COUNTIF Not Blank in Excel – Example #1

-We have a small data of some random text and numbers in a column.
+We have small data of some random text and numbers in a column.
 And this column has a blank cell as well.
-Now for a large amount of data, it becomes very difficult to count the cell without blank cells.
-So, we will apply COUNTIF function with the combination of criteria which allows the formula to neglect the blank and give a total number of cells which has some value.
+Counting the cell without blank cells for a large amount of data becomes very difficult.
+So, we will apply the COUNTIF function with the combination of criteria that allow the formula to neglect the blank and give a total number of cells with some value.

-As we can see in the above screenshot, in column A, we have data starting from A2 to A7 and it has a blank cell in between at A6.
+As we can see in the above screenshot, column A has data from A2 to A7 and a blank cell in between at A6.
 Now to count the total cells but not blank, use COUNTIF.
-For that go to any cell where you want to see the output and click on fx (a tab to insert functions in excel), as shown below.
+For that, go to any cell where you want to see the output and click on fx (a tab to insert functions in Excel), as shown below.

 This fx tab is available just below the Menu bar.
-Once we click on it, we will get an Insert Function box, where it has all the inbuilt functions provided by Microsoft in a cell.
-Search for COUNTIF function by scrolling it up and down and then click Ok, as shown in below screenshot.
+Clicking on it opens the Insert Function box, displaying all the built-in functions Microsoft provides in a cell.
+Please search for the COUNTIF function by scrolling it up and down and then clicking Ok, as shown in the below screenshot.

-As we can see in the above Insert Function box, there is a tab named Or Select a category, which has all the categories for defined functions in it.
-From here, we can navigate to select All options as shown in the above screenshot or we can select Statistical category, where we will find COUNTIF function as shown in the below screenshot.
+As we can see in the above Insert Function box, there is a tab named Or Select a category, which has all the categories for defined functions.
+From here, we can navigate to select All options, as shown in the above screenshot, or we can select Statistical category, where we will find the COUNTIF function, as shown in the below screenshot.
 And then click on Ok.

-If the criteria which we have defined is correct then the Function Arguments box will itself show the output in the box as shown above in the bottom left side of the box.
-As it is showing the result of our defined range and criteria as 6.
+If the criteria we have defined are correct, the Function Arguments box will show the box’s output on the bottom left side.
+It shows the result of our defined range and criteria as 6.

-Also in below screenshot, we got a count of cells which are not blank as 6.
-As cell A6 is blank, so COUNTIF has neglected that blank cell and gave the output of remaining cell count which is having some value (number or text).
+Also, in the below screenshot, we got a count of cells that are not blank as 6.
+Cell A6 is blank, so COUNTIF has neglected that cell and given the output of the remaining cell count, which has some value (number or text).

 COUNTIF Not Blank in Excel – Example #2

-There is another method of using COUNTIF not blank, which counts all selected cells but not blank, by directly editing the cell.
-For this, go to the edit mode of any cell and press equal “=” sign which will enable all the inbuilt functions of excel.
-There type COUNTIF and select it, as shown in below screenshot.
+There is another method of using COUNTIF, not blank, which counts all selected cells but not blank by directly editing the cell.
+For this, go to the edit mode of any cell and press the equal “=” sign, enabling all the inbuilt functions of Excel.
+Type COUNTIF and select it there, as shown in the screenshot below.

-Pressing “=” (Equal sign) in any cell, enables all the functions available in Excel.
-And even if we type selective words (Let say “Count”) as shown in below screenshot, it will give all the possible functions available to use.
+Pressing “=” (Equal sign) in any cell enables all the functions available in Excel.
+And even if we type selective words (Let’s say “Count”), as shown in the screenshot below, it will give all the possible functions available.
 From there also, we can select the function as per our requirement.

 And press Enter key.
-We will get the count of cells which has value, which is “6” but we selected total 7 cells including the cell A6 which is blank.
-Here also, COUNTIF functions are counting the total cells which are not blank.
+We will get the count of cells with the value, “6”, but we selected 7 cells, including cell A6, which is blank.
+Here also, COUNTIF functions count the total cells that are not blank.

-But if we put incorrect criteria, then we may get an error message, which will explain the occurred problem, as shown in below screenshot.
-Here, for testing, we have removed “ ” (Inverted Commas) from the Criteria and got the error.
+But if we put incorrect criteria, we may get an error message, which will explain the problem, as shown in the screenshot below.
+Here, we have removed “” (Inverted Commas) from the Criteria and got the error for testing.

-- With the use of “&” in a formula, we can add more criteria as per our requirement.
+- Using “&” in a formula, we can add more criteria per our requirement.

 Pros of Excel COUNTIF Not Blank in Excel